 It’s so easy to read a story of someone else who was healed, restored, or redeemed and think…“That’s great for them.
 But that won’t happen for me.”
 And I get it.
-It’s sometimes our knee jerk reaction to dismiss them as nothing more than just “that person’s story.”
+It’s sometimes our knee-jerk reaction to dismiss them as nothing more than just “that person’s story.”
 But do you know what the word testimony means?
 In Hebrew, it comes from a root word that means ‘do it again.’
-Therefore every time a testimony is spoken, it comes with it God’s covenant to repeat the miracle.
-This is the reason why I have decided to begin sharing the many testimonies sent to me through email.
+Therefore every time a testimony is spoken, it comes with God’s covenant to repeat the miracle.
+This is why I have decided to begin sharing the many testimonies sent to me through email.
 I want to create an atmosphere for the miracle to be duplicated.
-I want you to have a place to be able to come and immerse yourself in the power that a testimony can hold.
-Because if God did it for them, He can do it again.
+I want you to have a place to be able to come and immerse yourself in the power that testimonies can hold.
+Because if God did it for them, He could do it again.
 And why not He do it again for you?
 After all, He does not show favoritism (Romans 2:11).
-Therefore as you read, open yourself up to the possibility that what He did for them, He is not only able, but also willing to do for you.
+Therefore as you read, open yourself up to the possibility that what He did for them, He is not only able but also willing to do for you.
 May their story bring hope and healing to yours.

-After three years of being in the storm, and doctors telling my husband and I that it was not only impossible, but probably not probable due to only having one fallopian tube, our little rainbow is due in about 4-5 weeks.
+After three years of being in the storm, and doctors told my husband and me that it was not only impossible but probably not probable due to only having one fallopian tube, our little rainbow is due in about 4-5 weeks.
 There are times I still can’t believe it.
-To all of those who are still in the storm, I encourage you to never give up believing and to always keep praying.
-Because while the doctors said “I’m sorry, but it probably won’t happen without major intervention”, our God said, “Sit back, hold my coke and watch this!”
+To all of those who are still in the storm, I encourage you never to give up believing and always praying.
+Because while the doctors said, “I’m sorry, but it probably won’t happen without major intervention,” our God said, “Sit back, hold my coke and watch this!”
 Without any medication, human intervention, and only one tube, our Mighty God showed up and showed out!
-I am believing that the same can happen for you.
+I believe that the same can happen for you.

 My husband and I were unable to conceive.
 In fact, we were given a 0.4 chance of conceiving naturally, so we went the IVF route…three failed rounds later, and with our last embryo left, I wanted to get my body back into the best shape before transfer.
-I ate healthy, exercised regularly, and was six lbs away from my goal weight when the God of all miracles opened my womb and we conceived my son naturally…a true miracle.
+I ate healthily, exercised regularly, and was six lbs away from my goal weight when the God of all miracles opened my womb, and we conceived my son naturally, a true miracle.
 When doctors say it’s impossible, God says it’s possible.
-But not only that,our last embryo also became a positive pregnancy and we are officially one month away from giving birth to our second child.
-Our infertility journey was long…there were times that we wanted to give up…but we held onto hope and the belief that God could do anything.
-To whomever is reading this, I encourage you to please hold onto that same hope and belief as well.
-For Psalm 37:4 says, “Delight yourself in the Lord and He will give you the desires of your heart.”
-Sending hugs out to many of you who know this journey far too well.
+But not only that, but our last embryo also became a positive pregnancy, and we are officially one month away from giving birth to our second child.
+Our infertility journey was long, there were times that we wanted to give up, but we held onto hope and the belief that God could do anything.
+To whoever is reading this, I encourage you to please hold onto that same hope and belief.
+Psalm 37:4 says, “Delight yourself in the Lord, and He will give you the desires of your heart.”
+Sending hugs to many of you who know this journey far too well.

 My husband and I tried for over three years to conceive.
-One year we tried naturally and two years with a fertility specialist.
-It was the absolute worst experience that I have ever been through as it completely broke me.
+One year we tried naturally, and two years with a fertility specialist.
+It was the absolute worst experience that I have ever been through, as it completely broke me.
 The only thing that ever made me feel better was the Waiting for Baby Bird online support group.
-To know I wasn’t alone and that my feelings, heartbreak, and anguish were “normal,” and even common for others, made me feel better; or as better as one could feel.
+To know I wasn’t alone and that my feelings, heartbreak, and anguish were “normal,” and even common for others, made me feel better, or as better as one could feel.
 Needless to say, having those “me too” moments meant the world to me.
-At one point, we were told there was nothing else the doctor’s could do.
+At one point, we were told there was nothing else the doctors could do.
 So, after multiple procedures, failed IUI cycles, countless shots, and one surgery, my husband and I were done.
-Again, it was through your blog that helped ease the pain and heartbreak of “letting go.”
+Again, through your blog, it helped ease the pain and heartbreak of “letting go.”
 However, after some much needed time away from the stress and pressure of trying to conceive, I once more gathered enough hope and strength to try one more IUI, and guess what?!
 It worked!
 Our sweet miracle was born in October of last year.
-But that doesn’t mean I am going to stop participating in the online group because I vowed from day one of finding out that we were pregnant to never forget what it was like before.
+But that doesn’t mean I will stop participating in the online group because I vowed from day one of finding out that we were pregnant never to forget what it was like before.
 I want to encourage and support other women.
 I want to remind them their feelings are normal, their pain is valid, and it’s okay to take breaks.
-But to also remind them to never stop believing in miracles because like the quote says, “when the world says give up, hope whispers try it one more time.”
+But to also remind them never to stop believing in miracles because, like the quote says, “when the world says give up, hope whispers try it one more time.”

 I read something the other day that said, “It’s crazy how much life can change in one year.”
 This, of course, got me thinking about the past year.
 I had a very difficult time conceiving.
 Years of trying and years of failing It takes a lot out of a person.
-Every month hoping that this would be the month and every month feeling like a failure as a wife and a women when it didn’t happen.
+Every month hoping that this would be the month and every month feeling like a failure as a wife and a woman when it didn’t happen.
 Going through all of the tests to essentially be told nothing is wrong.
 This time last year, I had gone through my third round of Clomid (fertility medication) and still nothing.
-My doctor wanted to switch medications but after weighing my options, I was done.
+My doctor wanted to switch medications, but after weighing my options, I was done.
 I was tired and stressed and just…done.
 I looked at my husband and let him know I needed a break because I couldn’t do it anymore.
 His response was nothing short of supportive.
-He had seen what I would go through each month when it didn’t happen and he understood the pressure I was under.
-However, one day, I took a pregnancy test “just because” and I couldn’t believe my eyes!
+He had seen what I would go through each month when it didn’t happen, and he understood the pressure I was under.
+However, one day, I took a pregnancy test “just because,” and I couldn’t believe my eyes!
 It was there!
 The positive result I had been waiting for was there!
-I woke my husband up because I thought I was crazy but he saw it too!
-A year ago, we found out we were going to be parents. and now we have an amazing 4 month old who we love so much.
+I woke my husband up because I thought I was crazy, but he saw it too!
+A year ago, we found out we were going to be parents.
+And now we have an amazing 4-month-old who we love so much.
 So yeah, it’s crazy how much your life can change in just 12 short months.

-I have been where each of you who are struggling with infertility have been.
+I have been where each of you who are struggling with infertility has been.
 We tried for eight years.
 We went through five IUI’s and many failed pregnancy tests.
 I was angry and miserable.
 I know people mean the best when they say it will happen at the right time, but I wanted to spit in their faces.
-My bitterness would overtake me to the point that I could not even look at someone who was pregnant.
-My husband and I prayed and prayed about what to do, and which path to take.
+My bitterness would overtake me to the point that I could not even look at someone pregnant.
+My husband and I prayed and prayed about what to do and which path to take.
 We decided to go through IVF, which is very taxing on your body.
-The first cycle we became pregnant but lost the baby at 6 weeks.
-I will never forget that moment when the doctor told me I lost my child like it was no big deal.
+In the first cycle, we became pregnant but lost the baby at 6 weeks.
+I will never forget that moment when the doctor told me I lost my child-like it was no big deal.
 I cried my eyes out and could not even get out of bed for days.
-I went for a D&C procedure* with my ob/gyn and he performed one more ultrasound before surgery, and guess what?
+I went for a D&C procedure* with my ob/GYN, and he performed one more ultrasound before surgery, and guess what?
 My baby still had a heartbeat!
 My God performed a miracle!
 My little girl has such a testimony about how great God is because HE is the only reason I have her.
 I am praying for each of you because no one knows how it feels unless they have been there.

-My husband Jacob and I prayed for a baby for several years.
+My husband Jacob and I prayed for a baby for years.
 In May, I finally went to a Reproductive Endocrinologist (RE) for fertility testing after four years of never seeing a positive pregnancy test.
-The doctors did a lot of blood work and called me back a week later to inform me that told my AMH (egg count) was zero.
-They ran the test once more; and again, it was zero.
-We were told our options were IVF or adoption but we decided to pray before making a decision.
+The doctors did a lot of blood work and called me back a week later to inform me that my AMH (egg count) was zero.
+They ran the test once more, and again, it was zero.
+We were told our options were IVF or adoption, but we decided to pray before deciding.
 On June 30th, our preacher delivered a message on Hezekiah and how Hezekiah brought his burden (the letter) to the Lord.
 At the end of the message, our preacher encouraged us to write our burden down and bring it to the Lord.
-I wrote down my burden for a baby and we prayed over it.
-At the end of the service our pastor said, “I believe some miracles are going to happen”.
-Of course I was praying that the miracle would be our baby.
-Two days later, I took a pregnancy test and it was positive!
+I wrote down my burden for a baby, and we prayed over it.
+At the end of the service, our pastor said, “I believe some miracles are going to happen.”
+Of course, I was praying that the miracle would be our baby.
+Two days later, I took a pregnancy test, and it was positive!
 I know that was God’s miracle!
-After four years of trying and praying we had just been told it was never going to happen, but God had a miracle in store for us!
+After four years of trying and praying, we had just been told it was never going to happen, but God had a miracle in store for us!
 Please, don’t EVER give up on God no matter what miracle you may be praying for.